 (recent updates in reverse chronological order)

-recording of the details here, although I have been tweeting about this and
+details here, although I have been tweeting about this and various other

 In summary, the UK should have left the EU on 29th March 2019, but this has

 been extended by two weeks to 12th April 2019, but in the coming days there

 will perhaps be further developments.
 Whether we will leave on this date,

 or whether a further "extension" will be agreed, for the purpose of carrying

 on further negotiations, or whether Article 50 of the Lisbon Treaty, under

 which the decision to leave was "triggered" (this happened as predicted below,

 which meant we should have left two years later), might be "revoked" is anyone's